DeutscherQuan/AutoEntangle/README.md

 # AutoEntange - An Insects monitorning system using ESP32 and SSD-MobileNetV2 FOMO model

-AutoEntangle is equipped with advanced features and minimal resources on the ESP-EYE, achieves an impressive 97% F1 Score in validation dataset, with an efficient mean processing time of 6 seconds per image and peak RAM usage of 2.4Mb per task!
+AutoEntangle, boasting advanced functionalities while conserving minimal resources on the ESP-EYE, not only achieves an impressive 97% F1 Score on the validation dataset but also operates efficiently with a mean processing time of just 6 seconds per image and peak RAM usage of 2.4Mb per task.
+Furthermore, the project encompasses a user-friendly dashboard built on Firebase as its database and utilizes Node-RED as the primary monitoring server.

 ## Requirements